 Quality Control of the scans

 The last step of this process is the quality control of the results.
-This includes checking all of the file formats generated and determining if they are fit for purpose.
+We check all the file formats generated and then we determine if they’re fit for purpose.

 First of all let’s see for WORD files or general text documents or books.
 Check and analyze the overall accuracy of the character recognition process.
 At the same time, make sure text blocks have not moved from one page to another.
 Last but not least, make sure the layout of word files are matching the layout in the physical book.